Types of electrical repair

 4. 4

-Once the repair is complete, test the circuit to ensure it's working properly, then restore power at the electrical panel.
+After completing the repair, test the circuit to ensure it's working properly, then restore power and check that the issue has been resolved.

 Frequently Asked Questions